cartermjones/computer-networking-with-python/README.md

 Currently the server.py script seems to successfully send files via HTTP to the client, but the file's contents do not appear in the browswer - they ARE, however, seen quite clearly in the CLI, and appear to be sent properly.
 Making the file appear in a browser is the current problem that I'm working on.

+In IDLE, it can be run using Run->Run Module (F5).
+In the CLI, it can run this way:

+py server.py

+The output should be as follows:

+Lock Acquired

+Ready to Serve...

+Host Name: DESKTOP-5DDS25T

+Peer Name: ('127.0.0.1', 50034)

+Protocol: TCP

+HTTP Status: HTTP/1.0 200 OK

+Lock Released

+Lock Acquired

+Ready to Serve...

 (Further details about how to use this script will be added in the future.
 Work in progress! :) )

 <b>The Client Script (client.py)</b>